Skip to main content

 price_impact_exceededSwap would move the pool price beyond the maximum allowed (currently 15%)

-insufficient_amountDeposit was below the minimum needed to cover traffic cost
+insufficient_amountDeposit was below the minimum needed to cover network cost

 insufficient_liquidityPool didn’t have enough reserves